GeekyShiva/Self-Driving-Car/SRS.md

 * Reduced expenditure: Reduction in accidents will directly lead to reduced expenditure on damages.
 * Environment friendly: Efficient driving styles of the self driving car will lead to lower emissions.
 * Solution to Parking Problem: Most of the modern cities face parking problems and which can be resolved by this solution.
+* Speed Limits: Better Law enforcement can be achieved and traffic can be manged by capping via speed in various regions.
+* Potential For New Design: Because a vehicle may eventually function as a sort of self guided train car, the potential for new car designs is huge.
+With no need for complicated driving tools, self-driving cars could include new ways to relax or to stay entertained

 ## 1.6 Terminology